abhirup-ghosh/rooftop-detection-unet-image-segmentation/README.md

 This project is licensed under the [MIT License](./LICENSE).

 ## Action Items 🚨🚨🚨🚨
+* Documentation of modelling parameters:
+    * architecture
 * make a final version of environment.yml when everything's done
-* Modelling:
-    * model documentation
-    * model steps
 * final directory structure

 ## Possible Follow-up:
-* More data exploration: calculate statistics that provide insights into pixel intensity distribution [useful for normalised/preprocessing]; analyse variations in dataset [differences in roofstyles, building sizes, environmental conditions] that may affect boundary detction; explore label quality, inconsistencies in labelling, alignment of bounding boxes with the actual roofs, etc.
+* More data exploration:
+    * calculate statistics that provide insights into pixel intensity distribution [useful for normalised/preprocessing]
+    * analyse variations in dataset [differences in roofstyles, building sizes, environmental conditions] that may affect boundary detction;
+    * explore label quality, inconsistencies in labelling, alignment of bounding boxes with the actual roofs, etc.

-* Explore effects of black spots in a few training images.
+    * explore effects of black spots in a few training images

-* Explore effects of image brightness and roof symmetry: since satellite images are from directly overhead, but for most of the images, the sun is not, one side of the roof is brighter than the other, leading to contrast issues.
+    * explore effects of image brightness and roof symmetry: since satellite images are from directly overhead, but for most of the images, the sun is not, one side of the roof is brighter than the other, leading to contrast issues.
 As a basic approximation, one could use a higher threshold for detecting the bright half of the roof, and use basic spatial inversion to obtain the other half.

+* Modelling fine-tuning:
+    * Explore why the accuracy curve on the validation set only starts changing after a few epochs when it remains flat.
+Various factors, like, the initial learning phase, model complexity, lack of appropriate opimisation/regularisation, training set size or learning rate scheduling, can be responsible for such behaviour.

+    * Explore cyclic behaviour and initially flat validation curve.

+    * Explore higher batch_size/epoches to smooth out the learning curves/when validation/training curves start diverging.